onjara/optic/README.md

 # NOTE

-This project is not yet publicly released and is a work in progress.
+This project is not yet ready for public release and is a work in progress.
 Significant breaking changes are still underway.

 # Optic